-Planning a single storey extension?
-Not all work to your home requires planning permission — certain projects can be done under permitted development rights.
-Minor extensions, loft conversions or garage conversions, change of use and internal remodels are often covered under permitted development.
+Want ideas for improving your home without planning permission?
+Perhaps you're planning a single storey extension?
+Maybe a loft extension or garage conversion?
+Not all work to your home requires planning permission – certain projects can be done under permitted development rights.
+For example, minor extensions, change of use and internal remodels are often covered under permitted development.

 After returning from a trip to Portugal and then California, the owners of this four bedroom house in Blackrock, Dublin, found their home to be dated.
 The couple soon started planning how they could revamp their property internally, sticking to the original footprint so that planning permission wouldn’t be required.